SamuelRoch08/interview-website/registry/components/network/cloudfront-alb-private/README.md

-# cloudfront-alb
+# cloudfront-alb-private

 ## Description

-Deploy a new Cloudfront distribution for ALB
+Deploy a new Cloudfront distribution for a private ALB.
+No need to expose the ALB on internet.
+It uses a VPC origin.

 ## Requirement